-To defeat Germany during WWII the British population had to give up staple items, mostly without much objection.
-They were prepared to have their gas, bacon, sugar, and butter rationed for the sake of winning the war, but fish and chips were one step too far.
-This classic British dish continued to be consumed without interruption for the duration of the war.
+To defeat Germany during World War II, the British public had to give up many staple items, and, for the most part, they did so without much objection.
+They were prepared to have their gas, bacon, sugar and butter rationed, without much impact on their morale, but fish and chips?
+That went one step too far.
+This classic British dish continued to be consumed without interruption for the duration of the conflict.

-As suggested by the name, the humble meal of fish and chips contains fried fish in a crispy batter served with a portion of chips.
-It is not known where exactly this meal originated from, but it was extremely popular by the late 1800s.
-At the start of the 20th century, there were over 20,000 fish and chip shops in Britain.
+As its name suggests, this humble meal contains fried fish in a crispy batter, served with a portion of chips (fries, to Americans).
+Just where, exactly, the pairing originated isn’t known, but it was extremely popular by the late 1800s.
+By 1910, 25,000 fish and chip shops were operating in Britain.

-Alongside tea, the meal has since become a symbol of British culture, even though ironically its two main components come from different cultures.
-During both world wars, fish and chips were one of the only meals that were consistently available.
-It was feared that if the British population was denied their fish and chips morale would suffer.
+Along with tea, the meal has become a symbol of British culture, even though, ironically, its two main components come from different cultures.
+During both World Wars, fish and chips were two staple foods that continued to be readily available, and it, understandably, was feared that morale would suffer if the public was denied the meal.

-During the world wars, military production and disruption in supply chains meant many foods and other staples of everyday items were less available, or completely impossible to source.
-To make sure that everyone had a fair share of these small supplies, the British government introduced rationing.
-At first, this affected fuel, but later came to include basics such as eggs, sugar, and jam.
-Meat was also rationed, although game meat was not.
-Things that were not rationed, like some fruits and vegetables, were still hard to come by.
+During the World Wars, military production and disruption in the supply chains meant many foods and other staples of everyday items became less available or completely impossible to source.
+To ensure everyone had a fair share of these small necessities, the British government introduced rationing.

 Rationing became a source of morale-boosting campaigns, like “Dig for Victory.”
-Governmental officials also received ration books, which helped the population feel at ease that they weren’t being unfairly treated.
-Even Her Majesty The Queen had one.
-A princess at the time, Elizabeth saved up her clothing coupons to purchase enough material to make her wedding dress.
+Government officials also received ration books, which helped the population feel they weren’t being unfairly treated.
+Even then-Princess Elizabeth saved up her clothing coupons to purchase enough material to make her wedding dress.

-Not only was fish and chips an enjoyable meal, but it also saved lives in combat zones.
-British troops were known to use the name of the popular dish to identify friendly troops: one would shout fish, and the other would reply chips.
+Not only was fish and chips an enjoyable meal that kept morale up on the homefront, but it also saved lives on the front.
+British troops used the name of the popular dish to identify friendly soldiers: one would shout “fish” and the other would reply, “Chips.”